FM announces new Aatmanirbhar Bharat Rozgar Yojana for job creation

 Here is the highlight of the presser:

-Every EPFO registered orgs - if they take in new employees or those who had lost jobs b/1 March 1 & Sept 30 - these employees will get benefits, says FM.
+Every EPFO registered orgs - if they take in new employees or those who had lost jobs btw March 1 and Sept 30 - these employees will get benefits, says FM.

 Speaking on income-tax refunds Sitharaman said, "Rs 1,32,800 crores have gone as income-tax refunds to 39.7 lakh taxpayers."